 Why is Alternative Text on images important?

 We already mentioned ADA compliance above.
 Making sure your site is inclusive and accessible for the visually impaired is definitely important.
-And the second key use of alternative text is the role they play in search engine optimization.
-Image alt attributes provide search engines with a description and semantic content of a specific image file.
+The second key use of alternative text is the role it plays in search engine optimization.
+Image alt attributes provide search engines with an alt description and semantic content of a specific image file.
 Search engines can more easily process written text to understand what an image is about, than the image file itself.
-This information is used by search engines to rank not only your blog posts on search engines, but also your individual images in image search results.
+This information is used by search engines to rank not only your blog posts on search engines but also your individual images in image search results.
 So good alt text gives search engines more data to properly rank your website, improving your SEO in the process!

 When is Alternative Text displayed?